Toruitas/thinkingcap/README.md

 https://learn.adafruit.com/bluefruit-le-python-library/usage

 ## Components used:
-1. Adafruit Feather Bluefruit nRF52840 - 1
+1. Adafruit Feather Bluefruit nRF52840 - 2
 2. GP2Y0A21YK0F SHARP IR Analog Distance Sensor (10-80cm) - 1
+3. Coin vibrators - 2
+4. Adafruit Neopixel strip (37 LEDs) - 1
+5. Potentiometer - 1
+6. Button - 1
+7. LEDs - 3

 ## Things I'd improve for this version.
 1. Use a more near-range IR sensor.
+Current is on the edge of perception.

 ## Week 1 (2019/10/28 - 2019/11/3):